-- 3.1 The Planning application seeks outline consent for residential development for up to (and including) 3 principal residence dwellings on 0.14 hectares (0.347 acres) of land north of the Grosmont Road, Egton.
-All matters of detail are reserved. - 3.2 The land is a small part of a farm owned by the Mulgrave Estate (Plough Farm), and is currently let to a tenant.
+- 3.1 The Planning application seeks outline consent for residential development for up to (and including) 5 principal residence dwellings on 0.21 hectares (0.52 acres) of west of the Forge and north of Egton Lane, Egton.
+All matters of detail are reserved.
+The scheme is proposed as 'enabling development' to secure the repair and refurbishment of listed heritage assets at Mulgrave Farm, Ugthorpe. - 3.2 The land is a small area of land owned by the Mulgrave Estate and is currently let to a tenant.
 The land is not critical to the farm's operation and its removal from agricultural use will not impact on the farm's viability.
-The farm has a land holding of 59.6 hectares (147 acres), the site represents just 0.2% of the farms overall landholding.
-An indicative/illustrative layout plan is submitted which demonstrates there is sufficient space within the site to accommodate the dwellings.
+The farm has a land holding 39.5 hectares (98 acres), the site represents less than 1% of the farm's overall landholding. - 3.3 An indicative/illustrative layout plan is submitted which demonstrates there is sufficient space within the site to accommodate the dwellings, and any necessary infrastructure including parking and surface water drainage attenuation.